kitswas/kitswas/README.md

 ## 🤙 Contact

-Since you have scrolled down this far, here's my Telegram id for you - It's the same as my Github username.
+Since you have scrolled down this far, here's my Telegram ID for you - It's the same as my GitHub username.
 _Direct link not provided to keep away web scrapers._ ;)
-Kindly introduce yourself and the organisation you represent if you contact me.
+Please introduce yourself and the organisation _(if any)_ you represent if you contact me.
 Scammers these days are becoming increasingly sophisticated.

 ![](https://hit.yhype.me/github/profile?user_id=90329875)